GrahamDumpleton/mod_wsgi/docs/user-guides/request-pipeline.rst

 model and its implications.

 For any deployment where daemon mode is available, prefer it.
-See :doc:`daemon-mode` for the model and patterns.
+See :doc:`embedded-and-daemon-mode` for the model and patterns.

 Recovery flow when ``request-timeout`` fires
 --------------------------------------------